jdh8/wbridge5.book/GLOSSARY.md

 A call that magnifies score of the contract.
 A double can be only made against an opposing bid.

+DH
+---
+Distribution & honor points, used to assess values for suit contracts.
+Bum-rap can replace the honor points here.

+See also [hand evaluation][eval].

+[eval]: evaluation.md

+H
+---
+Honor points, used to assess values for notrump contracts and defense.
+Fifths can replace the honor points here.

+See also [hand evaluation][eval].

 honor
 -----
 The top 5 cards, *viz.* A, K, Q, J, 10.